prez33/PyProjects/README.md

 - The number of people splitting the check refers to those in addition to the user

+# -- Day 003/100 --

 # Choose Your Own Adventure (Coming Soon)

+# Odd or Even
+This is a simple program to check if a number is odd or even -Using the modulo, the program calculates if there is a remainder of 0 after dividing the input by 2